geovedi/book-notes/2021/a-brief-history-of-earth.notes.md

-# A Brief History of Earth
+# A Brief History of Earth: Four Billion Years in Eight Chapters
 Author: Andrew H. Knoll

 ## Prologue: An Invitation